-- 20. This will include a requirement to visit the child in the receiving Local Authority area subject to an assessment of the risk associated with the need. - 21.
-However if the receiving Local Authority decides that the referral requires a s47 (Children Act) assessment then this will be completed.
-Both the referring and receiving authority should be involved with this, with the receiving authority taking a lead, supported and guided by the knowledge of the family that the referring authority has. - 22.
-If a funded package of support is in place in the referring Local Authority area then this will continue until at least the first CiN meeting in the receiving Local Authority.
-If it decided that this support will continue the receiving Local Authority must fund the existing package, or identify and implement a new package of support.
+- 21. This will include a requirement to visit the child in the receiving local authority area, subject to an assessment of the risk associated with the need. - 22.
+However, if the receiving local authority decides that the referral requires an S47 (Children Act) assessment then this will be completed.
+Both the referring and receiving authority should be involved with this, with the receiving authority taking the lead, supported and guided by the referring authority's knowledge of the family. - 23.
+If a funded package of support is in place in the referring local authority area, this will continue until at least the first CiN meeting in the receiving local authority.
+If it is decided that this support will continue, the receiving local authority must fund the existing package, or identify and implement a new package of support.